SensoftInc/spidar-sdk/docs/gpr_data_format.rst

 Status
 ------

-The status field is not used in SPIDAR-OEM.
+The status field is not used in SPIDAR-SDK.

 Stacks
 ------